 Juliana’s and Grimaldi’s Coal Fired Pizza

 NYC Pizza is legendary, but the Coal Fired Pizza of Juliana’s and Grimaldi’s are legends among Legends!
 A bitter feud led to two rival restaurants and they pump out some of the best pizza anywhere in the world.
-Their scorching-hot Coal Fired Ovens produce a Light Crispy Pizza unlike any other and is worth the trip all by itself.
+Their scorching-hot Coal Fired Ovens produce a Light Crispy Pizza unlike any other and are worth the trip all by themselves.

 Yeah Yeah, you can get a Shale Shack anywhere in New York, but this is our favorite outlet of them all.
 Righ under the Bridge there is something very New York about eating New Yorks best Burgers in front of one of New Yorks most iconic landmarks,